mautrix/docs/bridges/general/end-to-bridge-encryption.md

 * All fields under `verification_levels` to `cross-signed-tofu`.
 This means only devices with valid cross-signing verification can use the bridge.

+Note that the `delete_keys` options may cause issues if your client is buggy.
+In particular, if a client either uses an old megolm session after sharing a new one or uses a megolm session past its expiry, the bridge will throw an error saying `your client used an outdated encryption session`.
+If you want to use such buggy clients, you should not enable any of the options under `delete_keys`.

 ## Legacy instructions

 <details>